Mapping Settings

 Inactive

 Since we're using the transactional profile data file type, each file only contains employee records that have changed since the load.
 To remove an employee from the application completely, send the data again without the employee record.
+Transactional data persists indefinitely, reflecting changes in state even when not included in files.

 Transactional log

-Choose transactional log when you plan to upload files that are structured to be tall rather than wide and where each row represents a single property value change.
+Choose transactional log when you plan to upload files that are structured to be "tall" rather than "wide" and where each row represents a single property value change.

 Example: